-Face coverings are no longer advised for pupils, staff and visitors either in classrooms or in communal areas.
+Face coverings are advised for staff and visitors in communal areas.
 The government has removed the requirement to wear face coverings in law but expects and recommends that they are worn in enclosed and crowded spaces where you may come into contact with people you don't normally meet, eg parent events in school.
 This includes public transport and dedicated transport to Educational Setting or college.
-Transport Parents, staff and pupils are encouraged to walk or cycle to school if at all possible.
-Attendance School attendance is mandatory. expectations Support staff and Appropriate support will be made available for pupils with SEND. visiting specialists Supply teachers and Supply staff and other temporary workers can move between schools. other temporary or peripatetic teachers Safeguarding The Child protection policy has been reviewed.
+School operations ~ Transport Parents, staff and pupils are encouraged to walk or cycle to school if at all possible.
+Attendance School attendance is mandatory. expectations Support staff and visiting specialists Appropriate support will be made available for pupils with SEND.
+Supply teachers and other temporary or peripatetic teachers Supply staff and other temporary workers can move between schools.
+Safeguarding The Child protection policy has been reviewed.
 Catering Our kitchens are fully open, for hot and cold food options.
 Good ventilation Good ventilation will be maximised wherever possible.
+Medi 8 HEPA filters in use.
 Educational visits Individual risk assessments will be made.
 School uniform The school is to return to the usual uniform policy.
 Shoes should be flat sole/low heels - suitable for running and playing in- No boots or trainers PE kit must be worn to school on days when PE is timetabled.